strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.4.5 =
+* Now setting a var "code_level" in javascript in applydiscountcode.php so it can be used to manipulate prices, etc after applying a discount code.
+* Added the pmpro_cancel_previous_subscriptions filter, which is set to false will skip cancelling the old membership level/subscription at checkout.
+This is dangerous, but is used by the pmpro-addon-packages plugin to have an addon charge without affecting the old subscription.
+This works because the user is checking out for the same membership level.
+(So they don't really have > 1 membership level.)

 = 1.4.4 =
 * Using get_admin_url instead of home_url in various places so the links will work on sites installed in a subdirectory.
 (Notifications, admin bar, pagination in admin screens, etc.)
 * Wrapping some XML fields in Authorize.net API calls in <![CDATA[ ]]> to avoid issues when non-text characters (e.g. &) are included in the level name, etc.